 Parental involvement can influence the success of their child more than any teacher or federal program.
 By becoming an active participant in the Title I Parent Involvement plan at your student's school, you will:

-Additional information is available on the Office of the Superintendent of Public Instruction’s website or by contacting John Gebert at 425-335-1624 or email@example.com.
+Additional information is available on the Office of the Superintendent of Public Instruction’s website (Title I) or by contacting Sarah Danielson at 425-335-1589 or firstname.lastname@example.org.
 OSPI also publishes a Title I Parent's Guide, which explains the state and federal programs.

 Title II Programs